Saki-23/Saki-23.githun.io/index.md

 - Quality Controller- Analyzed, structured, and validated large volumes of data to improve clarity, usability, and consistency for internal and external stakeholders.
 - Collaborated with multiple project teams as a flexible and dependable resource, offering data support, cleansing, and QA for diverse business needs.
 - Played a key role in live data release cycles, ensuring that curated and quality-checked data was deployed accurately and on time.
-- Maintained data integrity and compliance with internal standards, contributing to enhanced decision-making and operational efficiency
+- Maintained data integrity and compliance with internal standards, contributing to enhanced decision-making and operational efficiency.

 ---

 ## 🎓 Education